ICE's global collaborations are set have a firm climate resilience focus in 2022. Vice President Richard Threlfall explains why and how.

 But there is much still to do in turning intent into real, measurable action.

 To help amplify the impact of engineering and infrastructure professionals, the ICE agreed in 2020 to become a founding member of the International Coalition for Sustainable Infrastructure (ICSI), and since early last year I have been chairing the ICSI Board.

 ICSI’s Strategic Plan, finalised last summer, establishes ICSI’s vision to become the global movement for engineering action and the voice of the engineering community on infrastructure sustainability, resilience and climate change.

 - Elevating the impact of the global engineering community to address climate change and to improve the resilience of infrastructure.

 - Driving global-scale systemic change to unlock infrastructure investment and to accelerate delivery of sustainable and resilient infrastructure by harnessing the credibility and expertise of engineers.

 - Establishing the coalition as an authoritative global voice on guidance and standards through thought leadership, knowledge, and assets that drive action; and

 - Catalysing the collective capabilities of the global engineering community to drive innovative solutions by cultivating partnerships and channelling individual engineers.

-ICSI's 8-year plan to improve climate resilience for 1bn people
+ICSI's 8-year plan to improve climate resilience for over 500m people

 ICSI has scored an early success in being appointed as a UN Race to Resilience Partner.